slowlane112/Esp32-Game-and-Watch/gandw_cardputer/README.md

-# Description
-Game and Watch for the CardPuter.
+# Game and Watch for the CardPuter.

 I developed it using the Cardputer v1.1.
 You might need to make some changes to get it to work on the other versions.